| STATE PROCEDURES | ||

 In South Carolina, either spouse may request to take back a former legal surname.
 The court, upon the granting of final judgment of divorce or an order of separate maintenance, may allow a party to resume a former surname or the surname of a former spouse.
 S.C.
 Code Ann. § 20-3-180 | ||

-Your spouse has thirty five (35) days after he/she receives the initial divorce documents (not counting the day your spouse was served) to file an Answer.
-After the thirty-five (35) days have passed and you have not received the Answer:
+In South Carolina, your spouse has thirty-five (35) days after receiving the initial divorce documents (not counting the day your spouse was served) to file an Answer.
+After the thirty-five (35) days have passed and you have not received an Answer:

 | ||